DeckofAdventures/TheGame/.github/ISSUE_TEMPLATE/bug_report.md

 For example:
 - Related GitHub issues and PRs.
-- Comperable game systems, and their development history.
+- Comparable game systems, and their development history.